KiryxaTechDev/JsonStructor/README.md

 ## Examples

-Below are some examples demonstrating how to use the `jsoner` library:
+Below are some examples demonstrating how to use the `JsonStructor` library:

 ### Reading from a File